 It is perpetrated through politics, economics, and culture – and made real through human interaction.
 Poverty, social injustice, state sponsored brutality, racism, sexism, homophobia, intolerance, and oppression are examples of its instrumentality.
 All are symptomatic of systemic violence manifesting itself in our daily experience of the world.

-The LGBT community was born and shaped by violence like this.
+The LGBT community was born and shaped by a history of anti LGBT violence like this.
 Through social and cultural exclusion, criminalization, medical objectification, religious persecution, artistic censorship, familial rejection and historical erasures, our identities were forged—for better or worse.

 We exist in a world where these dynamics of power and control are already operating for and against us.
 Because of this, the psychic and physical effects of violence are a part of who we are.